 NOTE 2: A discovery slot is the time at which an Announcing UE sends the announcement.

-5. The UE starts announcing, if the difference between UTC-based counter provided by the system associated with the discovery slot and the UE's ProSe clock is not greater than the MAX_OFFSET and if the Validity Timer has not expired.
+5. The Announcing UE starts announcing, if the difference between UTC-based counter provided by the system associated with the discovery slot and the UE's ProSe clock is not greater than the MAX_OFFSET and if the Validity Timer has not expired.
 For each discovery slot it uses to announce, the Announcing UE calculates a 32-bit Message Integrity Check (MIC) to include with the ProSe Application Code in the discovery message.
 Four least significant bits of UTC-based counter are transmitted along with the discovery message.
-The MIC is calculated as described in clause A.2 of TS 33.303 [4] using the Discovery Key and the UTC-based counter associated with the discovery slot.
+The MIC is calculated as described in clause A.6 using the Discovery Key and the UTC-based counter associated with the discovery slot.

 6. The Monitoring UE sends a Discovery Request message containing the ProSe Application ID to the 5G DDNMF in its HPLMN in order to get the Discovery Filters that it wants to listen for.